Symmetry Breaking in Chemical Systems: Engineering Complexity through Self-Organization and Marangoni Flows: Method Section

 \textbf{Supporting Information} Supporting Information is available from the Wiley Online Library or from the author.

-\textbf{Acknowledgements} We deeply appreciate the valuable insights and discussions provided by Professors G. Shubeita, A. Narayanan, A. Rebane, A. Pumir, O. Omelchenko, E. Frey, and D. Lohse.
+\textbf{Acknowledgements} We deeply appreciate the valuable insights and discussions provided by Professors G. Shubeita, A. Narayanan, A. Rebane, A. Pumir, O. Omelchenko and E. Frey.
 We also thank Dr. I. Gholami and M. Ibrahim for technical assistance and to the anonymous reviewers for their thoughtful comments and suggestions.
 We are especially grateful to the Core Technology Platform (CTP) at NYUAD for their exceptional support, with special thanks to Dr. R. Rezgui for his critical assistance with microscopy, Dr. Q. Zhang for his support in the clean room, and V. Dhanvi and J. Govindan for their outstanding contributions to fabricating the acrylic molds.
-Finally, we acknowledge the High Performance Computing (HPC) facility at NYUAD for providing essential resources for data storage and analysis, which were integral to this study. \\ \textbf{Author contributions:} S.G. and B.P. conducted the experiments, O.S. and A.G. designed and carried out the numerical simulations.
-A.G. conceived the idea, designed the experiments, analyzed the data, and wrote the first draft of the manuscript.
+We also acknowledge the High Performance Computing (HPC) facility at NYUAD for providing essential resources for data storage and analysis, which were integral to this study.
+Finally, this work was also supported by an Industrial Partnership Programme, High Tech Systems and Materials (HTSM), of the Netherlands Organisation for Scientific Research (NWO); a funding for public-private partnerships (PPS) of the Netherlands Enterprise Agency (RVO) and the Ministry of Economic Affairs (EZ); Canon Production Printing Netherlands B.V.; University of Twente; and Eindhoven University of Technology (project TKI HTSM - CANON - P1 - PRINTHEAD \& DROPLET FORMATION, grant no. PPS2107). \\ \textbf{Author contributions} S.G. and B.P. conducted the experiments, D.R. , C.D. and D.L. designed and carried out the numerical simulations.
+A.G. conceived the idea, designed the experiments, analyzed the experimental data, and wrote the first draft of the manuscript.
 All authors discussed the results and revised the manuscript.\\ \textbf{Data and materials availability} All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary Materials.
 Additional data related to this paper may be requested from the authors.

-{S\arabic{page}} {S\arabic{section}} {S\arabic{table}} {S\arabic{figure}} {S.\arabic{equation}}
+{S\arabic{page}} {S\arabic{section}} {S\arabic{table}} {S\arabic{figure}} {S.\arabic{equation}} \fnum@figure{\figurename\thefigure}